 AfDB's CPIA website offers a high-level overview of the questionnaire, scores, and process.
+Methodology is available.

 AfDB CPIA scores and rankings of countries eligible for the African Development Fund (ADF) are publicly disclosed by the bank through the CPIA (AfDB) Platform.
-Scores of non-ADF-eligible countries are not disclosed publicly.
+Scores of non-ADFeligible countries are not disclosed publicly.